mikejohnson51/AHGestimation/paper/paper.md

 The package documentation includes several examples on the theory, design, and application of this tool set.

-The first stable version of `AHGestimation` was made available in 2019 and applied to an aggregated dataset of USGS manual field measurements.
+The first stable version of `AHGestimation` was made available in 2019 and was applied to an aggregated dataset of USGS manual field measurements.
 Since then, it has been actively developed to better understand and quantify these fundamental relationships in the face of noisy, large, and disparate data sources.
-Applications of the software have been used to (1) better deliver actionable flood forecasts from the NOAA National Water Model [@johnson2022knowledge] (2) help the NOAA Office of Water Prediction's efforts to develop a 3D hydrography to improve national hydrologic and flood prediction and to (3) bolster the co-agency National Hydrologic Geospatial Fabric [[@referencefabric; @blodgett2021mainstems; @blodgett2023generating]].
+Applications of the software have been used to (1) demonstrate how improved flood forecasts could be delivered from the NWS/NOAA National Water Model [@johnson2022knowledge] (2)  help the NOAA/NWS Office of Water Prediction develop continental scale channel size and shape estimates to improve flood prediction and hydraulic routing and to (3) bolster the co-agency sponsored National Hydrologic Geospatial Fabric [@referencefabric; @blodgett2021mainstems; @blodgett2023generating].

 # Example of use